 An important session chaired by the DG Health at the Health Ministry emphasized advisory guidelines and protocols to contain monkeypox.

 Provincial authorities have been directed to appoint focal persons to monitor and report on disease developments.
-This action comes in light of the World Health Organization’s recent declaration of monkeypox as a global health emergency.
+This action follows the World Health Organization’s recent declaration of monkeypox a global health emergency.

-Pakistan reported nine monkeypox cases last year, all linked to travelers returning from the Middle East and other regions.
+Pakistan reported nine monkeypox cases last year, all linked to travellers returning from the Middle East and other regions.
 Unfortunately, one patient co-infected with HIV and monkeypox passed away in Islamabad.

 During a special NCOC session on monkeypox, it was highlighted that 15 African countries are currently reporting cases, with recent expansions to Burundi, Kenya, Rwanda, and Uganda since mid-July 2024.